 Any shared account using more than 20 gigs of disk space will be removed from our off site weekly backup with the exception of Databases continuing to be backed up.
 All data will continue to be mirrored to a secondary drive which helps protect against data loss in the event of a drive failure.

-On dedicated servers no full refund will be honored -- the 30 day money back guarantee does not apply.
+On dedicated servers no full refund will be honoured -- the 30 day money back guarantee does not apply.
 We reserve the right to refund a prorated amount or no refund at all.